ProjectXV/GlamourHaven/README.md

   - Open the terminal.
   - run `git clone [Link to your copy of the GlamourHaven repository]`.
     > The link should look like this : `https://github.com/<your username>/GlamourHaven.git`

-  Again, here is a link to a [short video](https://youtu.be/RXDja3ZkqZY) showing how you can do this.

 - #### Configure the upstream